senadkurtisi/ml-tracking-ops/README.md

 ml-tracking-ops --logdir=runs
 ```

-The `logdir` argument represents the directory which contains the experiment and sweep logs which we would like to obderve and analyze.
+The `logdir` argument represents the directory which contains the experiment and sweep logs which we would like to observe and analyze.
 Passing the `logdir` argument is optional since not passing it will default to the string `runs` but be aware of this behavior since the directory `runs` may not contain the logs you are interested in or may not exist at all!

 After running the previous command our app starts on a local server `127.0.0.1:5000` or `localhost:5000`.
 Visiting any of these two addresses will result to immediate redirect to a page where different experiment runs are properly visualized.
 An example of a page you would see when you start the app is given below.